 When raising and re-raising things get a tad trickier since your opponent’s bet size influences the ‘reward’ drastically – but with this powerful formula you can always calculate the BE% in a few seconds at the table.
 And you can round numbers to be close enough in real-time.

 When bluffing, it’s vital to know how often you can expect your opponent to fold.
 If their Fold % is higher than the BE % given your bet size, you have an outright +EV bluff.
 But how do you know how often a player will actually fold?

 This is where software comes into play.
 Now in real-time, you won’t have the time to use this software (and most places won’t even allow you to legally use tools like this during hands) – but getting an innate feel for this stuff through time and practice pays off in a big way.
-My tool of choice is Flopzilla and if you’ve never heard of it before you can learn how to use Flopzilla with my free video.
+My tool of choice is Flopzilla and if you are interested, you can learn how to use Flopzilla with my free video.
 If you also want some extra studying heres a video that teaches you how to use a fold equity calculator.

 Take a hand where you 3bet preflop with A♦ 4♦ and villain calls.
 The flop is K♠ 8♠ 3♦ and you are trying to figure out if you should bluff.
 Without understanding this situation mathematically you are left to random guessing or hoping to find some hint of a tell – but math gives you a clear idea.

 Say you think villain would call your 3bet with a range of 77-QQ (you think he would 4bet KK+), AQ, AJ, KQ, KJs.
 And you think if you bet he’s only going to continue with top pair+ and flush draws.